Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 → Whey protein or egg protein

-→ Beta-Alanine
+→ Beta-alanine

 For a combined effect during heavy workouts (strength and endurance)